-Where the FileHub Plus stands out, however, is in its storage backup capabilities.
+Where the FileHub AC750 stands out, however, is in its storage backup capabilities.
 This unit allows you to transfer files between SD cards, USB drives, hard disks, and any other devices such as your phone, tablet, or computer, in order to free up much-needed space.
-And since it can act as an SD card and USB reader, it can wirelessly recognize USB flash drives, hard discs, SDHC, and SDXC cards via a RAVPower Filehub.
+And since it can act as an SD card and USB reader, it can wirelessly recognize USB flash drives, hard discs, SDHC, and SDXC cards via the FileHub AC750.

-The FileHub Plus also boasts an upgraded chip (the new MTK7620N core built-in chip offering much better performance) and external battery, which allows you to charge most smartphones on the market at least once, without worrying about the FileHub Plus running out of juice.
+The FileHub AC750 also boasts an upgraded chip and support for DLNA servers, which the standard FileHub doesn’t have.
 Bottom line, if you have a little more money to spend, and file sharing and storage are important to you when you’re on the go, we suggest picking this guy up.

 - SD card support